 - Local bank transfers can be used for global mass payments

-- A local bank transfer can take several business days to reach recipient’s bank account
+- A local bank transfer can take several business days to reach the recipient’s bank account.

 - Often slower than international wire transfers

-- May be somewhat less reliable than international wire transfers
+- It may be somewhat less reliable than international wire transfers.

-- Intermediary banks and electronic transfer fees may be charged to payer and payee
+- Intermediary banks and electronic transfer fees may be charged to the payer and payee.

 Summing It Up